GULibrarySandbox/ten-repo/index.md

 Some scenarios to consider:

 1.
-A key person from your research team has disappeard (family or personal emergency or no longer contactable).
+A key person from your research team has disappeard (family, personal emergency or no longer contactable).
 - Could you continue your work?
 - Do you know where your data is stored?
 - Could you keep working effectively for 1 month?
 1 year?